xa-bi/bitbar-github/README.md

 ## github-review-requests.py

-This plugin will show you all the PRs witing for your review.
+This plugin will show you all the PRs waiting for your review.
 Github PR page will be opened if you ckick on it.

 ![Review Requests](images/sample-github-review-requests.png)